1967 Hong Kong riots: Outbreak of violence

-In May, a labour dispute broke out in a factory producing artificial flowers in San Po Kong.
+On 1 May (International Workers' Day), three labour strikes began in Hong Kong, including one at the Hong Kong Artificial Flower Works, a factory producing artificial flowers in San Po Kong.
+Of the 679 workers in the factory, only 174 were unionised and willing to strike.
 Picketing workers clashed with management, and riot police were called in on 6 May.
-In violent clashes between the police and the picketing workers, 21 workers were arrested; many more were injured.
-Representatives from the union protested at police stations, but were themselves also arrested.
+In violent clashes between the police and the picketing workers, 21 workers were arrested.
+Representatives from the union protested at police stations but were themselves arrested.

 The next day, large-scale demonstrations erupted on the streets of Hong Kong.
-Many of the pro-CCP demonstrators carried Little Red Books in their left hands and shouted communist slogans.
+Many pro-CCP demonstrators carried Mao Zedong's Little Red Book in their left hands and shouted communist slogans.
 The Hong Kong Police Force engaged with the demonstrators and arrested another 127 people.
-A curfew was imposed and all police forces were called into duty.
+A curfew was imposed and all police personnel were called into duty.

-In the PRC, newspapers praised the demonstrators' activities, calling the British colonial government's actions "fascist atrocities".
-In Hong Kong, pro-Beijing newspapers Ta Kung Pao and Wen Wei Po similarly voiced their support for the demonstrators and opposition to the British colonial government.
+In the PRC, newspapers praised the demonstrators' activities and condemned the colonial government's actions as "fascist atrocities".
+In Hong Kong, the pro-Beijing newspapers Ta Kung Pao and Wen Wei Po similarly voiced their support for the demonstrators and opposition to the colonial government.

-In Hong Kong's Central District, large loudspeakers were placed on the roof of the Bank of China Building, broadcasting pro-CCP rhetoric and propaganda, prompting the British authorities to retaliate by putting larger speakers blaring out Cantonese opera.
-Posters were put up on walls with slogans like "Blood for Blood", "Stew the White-Skinned Pig", "Fry The Yellow Running Dogs", "Down With British Imperialism" and "Hang David Trench", a reference to the then governor, David Trench.
-Students distributed newspapers carrying information about the disturbances and pro-CCP rhetoric to the public.
+In Hong Kong's Central District, large loudspeakers broadcasting pro-CCP rhetoric and propaganda were placed on the roof of the Bank of China Building.
+Colonial authorities responded by blaring out Cantonese opera from larger speakers placed nearby.
+Posters were put up on walls with slogans like "Blood for Blood", "Stew the White-Skinned Pig", "Fry The Yellow Running Dogs", "Down With British Imperialism" and "Hang David Trench".
+Students distributed newspapers carrying information about the demonstrations and pro-CCP rhetoric to the public.

-On 16 May, the activists formed the "Committee of Hong Kong and Kowloon Compatriots from All Circles for Struggle Against British Hong Kong Persecution" or "Anti-British Struggle Committee" for short.
-Yeung Kwong of the Hong Kong and Kowloon Federation of Trade Unions was appointed as its chairman.
+On 16 May, demonstrators formed the "Committee of Hong Kong and Kowloon Compatriots from All Circles for Struggle Against British Hong Kong Persecution" or "Anti-British Struggle Committee" for short.
+Yeung Kwong of the Hong Kong and Kowloon Federation of Trade Unions was appointed its chairman.
 The committee organised and coordinated a series of large demonstrations.
-Hundreds of supporters from 17 different leftist organisations demonstrated outside Government House, chanting communist slogans.
+Hundreds of supporters from 17 different leftist organisations demonstrated outside Government House, chanting pro-CCP slogans.
 At the same time, many workers went on strike, with Hong Kong's transport services being disrupted particularly badly.

 More violence erupted on 22 May, with another 167 people being arrested.
-The rioters began to adopt more sophisticated tactics, such as throwing stones at police or vehicles passing by, before retreating into leftist "strongholds" such as newspaper offices, banks or department stores once the police arrived.
+The rioters began to adopt more sophisticated tactics, such as throwing stones at police officers or police vehicles passing by, before retreating into leftist "strongholds" such as newspaper offices, banks or department stores once the police responded.
 Casualties began soon after.
-At least eight deaths of the protestors were recorded before 1 July, mostly shot or beaten to death by the police.
+At least eight protester deaths were recorded before 1 July; most of the victims were shot or beaten to death by the police.